m-bur/complex_social_systems/README.md

 [calibration.py](calibration.py) was used to perform the calibration, the results can be found in the [calibration](calibrations) folder.

-The files named experiment are scripts that allow for the parallel execution of the main file for different input parameters, this allows for a faster execution.
+The files named 'experiment' are scripts that allow for the parallel execution of the main file for different input parameters, this allows for a faster execution.

-The code for the multidimensional opinion dynamics can be found in another branch calle ´opinion_multi-dimensionality´.
+The code for the multidimensional opinion dynamics can be found in another branch called ´opinion_multi-dimensionality´.